rawg/fluent-phantom/README.md

 Note that this package depends on the [PhantomJS bridge for Node](https://github.com/sgentle/phantomjs-node), which assumes that you have already installed [PhantomJS](http://phantomjs.org/).

+## Overview
+This package has two key components: a `Request` object that manages a `phantom` process and a `Builder` grammar that provides a fluent DSL to build requests.
+The examples below show the use of the fluent builder, which can be instantiated using the package's `create()` method.

+The builder is a "sentence" that can contain many chunks that describe how a request should behave.
+Each chunk consists of one or many terms, but the specific terms rarely matter - the order of arguments is more important in most cases.
+For instance, the `select` chunk requires two arguments: an extractor function or a CSS selector, and a handler function that can operate on the results that are brought back from Phantom.
+These arguments can be provided as `select(extractor).process(handler)`, or in a longer form such as `select(extractor).and().then().process(handler)`.
+The order of the terms doesn't matter, but each of them may accept an argument, and the order of the arguments does matter (generally).

 ## Usage
-The module should be easy to use (that was the point of writing it).
+The module should be easy to use.
 Just include it and describe your scraping actions.
-Most examples are in CoffeeScript, but you get the point.
+The examples are in CoffeeScript, but you get the point.

 ### Setup
 Include the module with require and create a new request with the ```create()``` method.